To note this blog was updated.

 Risk assessment tools––including decision trees and risk matrices––support your efforts toward finding solutions for managing hazards by one or more preventive control processes.
 Then, you can add these to your existing food safety programs to eliminate gaps between your current HACCP and new HARPC plans.

-And if you need help organizing your plan, ETQ offers efficient and fast food safety and quality management software to assist in meeting FMSA and HARPC guidelines.
+And if you need help organizing your plan, ETQ offers food safety and quality management software to assist in meeting FMSA and HARPC guidelines.
 Our software integrates all aspects of maintaining a solid food safety plan, from keeping track of supplier quality to monitoring equipment and employee safety in one place.
 Additionally, our existing HAACP module simplifies creating a complementary HARPC program, helping you eliminate gaps and maintain compliance with FSMA as the FDA begins resuming its inspection program.

 What does food safety include?